momoxiaocaiji/CS611-Legend/Readme.md

    3. spell cannot avoid and defence.
    4. the monster will attack the hero moved last (maybe they hate the hero who caused the damage)
    5. you can equip the armor on the body, and two single-handy weapons for two hands
-   6. MarketTile has the letter 'M' in the Tile
+   6. NexusTile has the letter 'M' in the Tile
    7. When the player check the inventory or enter the market, the hero will do the action one by one.
    8. You will enter the market automatically when you step in the Market Tile, and you can't enter it again if you exit the market.